camassia-io/spring-boot-test-dbunit/README.md

 - Change the `ResourceLoader` from the default file based loader
 - Modify the Database Connection DBUnit uses (see `ConnectionSupplier` `afterCreation`)
 - [Add Table Column Value Defaults](https://github.com/camassia-io/spring-boot-test-dbunit#global-defaults-for-each-table)
+- Add/remove extensions that DbUnit uses to manage custom handling for mapping cell values.
+E.g if you wanted to do something like mapping `"[pi]"` to a numerical number for pi.

 See `SpringBootTestDbUnitConfiguration` for existing defaults that are in use